“Who are fit and proper persons to be made Masons”

 Are you over twenty-one years old?

-That’s an easy box to tick.
-There are exceptions, mainly through Lodges associated with universities but generally we find things work out better with a touch of maturity.
+That’s a simple box to tick.
+There are exceptions, mainly through Lodges associated with universities, but generally, we find things work out better with a touch of maturity.

 You must be of good moral character

 Every candidate for Freemasonry must have a good reputation in his community and be of good moral character.
-During the process of application, enquiries are made to confirm that this is the case.
+During the process of application, we make enquiries to confirm that this is the case.

 Do you believe in the Supreme Being?

 A belief in the Supreme Being, whatever you choose to call him, is a requirement for membership.
-Once again, we are not a religion but a faith in the Divine is an important prerequisite for our task of making a good man into a better man.
-We are not looking for proof of regular worship, just a belief and acknowledgment of something bigger than yourself.
+Once again, we are not a religion, but a faith in the Divine is a crucial prerequisite for our task of making a good man into a better man.
+We are not looking for proof of regular worship, just a belief and acknowledgement of something higher than ourselves.